 12 Top-Rated Attractions & Things to Do in Ashland, OR

-With a season spanning February through October and featuring over 700 productions, the Oregon Shakespeare Festival is a must-visit cultural event of the state.
-The energy of the Elizabethan Theatre and theatrical performers spill out across Ashland, adding a unique ambience to the city found few other places in the country.
-For extra theatrical things to do, the nearby Oregon Cabaret Theatre offers unique dining menus with each show.
+The renowned Oregon Shakespeare Festival draws the most visitors to Ashland.
+This longstanding production spans a season between February and October with over 700 productions.
+The energy of the Elizabethan Theatre and theatrical performers spill out across Ashland, adding a unique ambiance to the city found few other places in the country.
+For extra theatrical showings, the nearby Oregon Cabaret Theatre offers unique dining menus with each show.

 Numerous day and weekend trips stem from Ashland, with public spaces like Emigrant Lake and Mt.
 Ashland Ski Area a short drive away.
-The internationally acclaimed and top natural marvel of the American West, Crater Lake National Park, is also accessible from Ashland in just over an hour's drive.
-More outdoor activities line the entirety of the Rogue River—whitewater rafting, hiking, and lodge-to-lodge adventures are just a few of the fun things to do on the river.
+One of the top natural marvels of the American West, Crater Lake National Park, is also accessible from Ashland in just over an hour's drive.
+More outdoor activities line the entirety of the Rogue River–whitewater rafting, hiking, and lodge-to-lodge adventures are just a few of the fun things to do on this wild waterway.

 For more ideas on how to spend your time, see our list of the top things to do in Ashland, Oregon.